 (on Windows) or cmd

-button.
-Adobe Reader will search the entire document and highlight the items that match your search criteria.
+4. Adobe Reader will search the entire document and highlight the items from a word list that match your search criteria.
 You can use the Next

 buttons to move from one element to another.

 How To Do a More Complex Search in a PDF Document

 1. Open the PDF document with Adobe Reader.